patypatu/patypatu/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 -🎓 I'm currently studying as a Computational Programmer Analyst at Duoc Uc Viña del Mar.
+-💬 I'm currently a coordinating counselor for Computer Programmer Analyst career.
 -💡  My interest is focused on software development, specifically in Front-end, UX and UI.

 -🌱 In my free time I like to play videogames and read books of differents genres.